Nobody likes a bully. And yet, as exemplified by the recent US presidential election, bullies tend to accrue power.

 Research studies suggest this line of reasoning sometimes works out.
 Psychologists Jon Maner and Nicole Mead found that although dominants’ first priority is to ensure their own power, this changes when their group competes against others.
 When a dominant ruler must battle for his group’s success over another’s, he behaves like any good leader, putting the needs of the group ahead of his own.
 Under such circumstances, dominants will place the most competent group members in charge, allowing them to shine for the sake of the group even though the end result might mean a challenge to the dominant’s own power.

-When the government seems like the enemy, the only solution short of rebellion is a leader who is a bullying jerk, willing to attack anyone who gets in his way.
 It remains to be seen what Trump will do with the incredible power his country has bestowed upon him.
 But for Democrats who prefer the status quo—and its provision of health care for the poor; equal treatment for people of all races and religions; and respect for women as more than sexual objects to be ridiculed in a locker room—the solution, four years from now, must take into account the evolved psychology of the American people.
 Their hunger for an angry bully who promised to redress perceived injustices was far stronger than any pollster envisioned.

 This doesn’t mean that Democrats need a bully of their own.
 Prestige is, after all, just as effective as a route to power.
 But to successfully wield prestige, a leader must be well liked; followers willingly defer to the prestigious because they admire them, and often, even love them.